daphne-z/code-refactor/README.md

 + Added link styling to the nav links only (in case more links are added to the paragraph text)
 + Added flex box to header and top nav
 + Consolidated redundant CSS classes
++ Added clear: both and overflow: auto to clear the floats in the article section